 Highly Regarded, Corporate/Commercial Department in Alberta, Band 2

-Employment + Labour in Alberta, Band 3...
+Employment + Labour in Alberta, Ba...
 September 2020 - 2 min read Workplace Bullies: An Employer's Duty to Respond Workwise Newsletter The importance of a prompt and meaningful investigation into a workplace complaint was highlighted in Bassanese v German Canadian News Company Limited.
 An employer was ordered to pay $50,000 in aggravated damages for failure to properly ...
-August 2020 The Best Lawyers™ in Canada 2021 38 Fielders Recognized Field Law is pleased to announce that 38 of our lawyers are recognized in their respective practice areas in the 15th edition of The Best Lawyers™ in Canada.
-Recognition in Best Lawyers™ is based on peer reviews of ...
-August 2020 - 1 min read UPDATE: CERB Extension and Changes to Employment Insurance The Federal government has announced a four- week extension to the Canada Emergency Response Benefit (CERB).As explained by the Government of Canada, the CERB is being extended from 24 weeks to 28 weeks for workers who:
+August 2020 The Best Lawyers™ in Canada 2021 37 Fielders Recognized Field Law is pleased to announce that 37 of our lawyers are recognized in their respective practice areas in the 15th edition of The Best Lawyers™ in Canada.
+Recognition in Best Lawyers™ is based on peer review...
+August 2020 - 1 min read UPDATE: CERB Extension and Changes to Employment Insurance The Federal government has announced a four-week extension to the Canada Emergency Response Benefit (CERB).As explained by the Government of Canada, the CERB is being extended from 24 weeks to 28 weeks for workers who:

-stopped working due to COVID...
-August 2020 - 4 min read Workplace Investigations: Fairness is Key Employers have an obligation to investigate allegations of employee misconduct.
-While employers are often aware of their obligations to take allegations of employee misconduct seriously, it is equally important that workplace investigations are fair to...
-August 2020 - 5 min read Working from Home: Beyond the COVID-19 Pandemic Field Law Blog July 23, 2020 Coffee + Counsel: Mitigating Risk as Employees Return to Work Q+A Session Field Law presents a new series that brings together you and a few of our lawyers for an unscripted chat about legal issues.
+stopped working due to COVID-...
+August 2020 - 5 min read Working from Home: Beyond the COVID-19 Pandemic In March 2020, the world shifted and many employees had to adapt to working from home.
+Now several months on, many employees are hoping to make this arrangement permanent.
+Having your employees work from home may benefit and be feasible ...
+July 23, 2020 Coffee + Counsel: Mitigating Risk as Employees Return to Work Q+A Session Field Law presents a new series that brings together you and a few of our lawyers for an unscripted chat about legal issues.
 Your questions guide the discussion, and we provide our legal perspectives.

 As businesses open up again, and employees retur...
 July 2020 - 1 min read Update: Proposed Changes to the Canada Emergency Wage Subsidy (CEWS) UPDATE: Bill C-20 passed Royal Assent on July 27, 2020.
 As a result, the changes to the Canada Emergency Wage Subsidy program, described in detail below, came into force on July 27, 2020.